dimagi/commcare-hq/corehq/apps/userreports/README.md

 ## Transforms

 Transforms can be used to transform the value returned by a column just before it reaches the user.
-Currently there are four supported transform types.
-These are shown below:
+The currently supported transform types are shown below:

 ### Displaying username instead of user ID